-Community Activation and Safety Elements

-Is the front doorway located within clear sight of the street?
-Has the entry been articulated by a portico, verandah or balcony?
-Does the dwelling have a substantial number of windows to the public realm?
-Is the portico a minimum depth of 1.5 metres, width of 1.6 metres and a maximum height of 3.6 metres?
-(Regular lots only) If the dwelling has a Verandah, is it a minimum depth of 1.5 metres, minimum width of 4.0 metres of 40% of the frontage which ever is the greater and with a max height of 3.6 metres?
-(Regular lots only) If the dwelling has a balcony, is it a minimum depth of 1.2 metres or 4.0 metres or 40% of frontage whichever is the greater and with a maximum height of 3.6 metres?
-(Regular lots only) Roller shutters and metal bars are not used.
+COMMUNITY ACTIVATION AND SAFETY ELEMENTS \square Is the front doorway located within clear sight of the street? ☐ Has the entry been articulated by a portico, verandah or balcony? ☐ Does the dwelling have a substantial number of windows to the public realm? ☐ Is the portico a minimum depth of 1.5 metres, width of 1.6 metres and a maximum height of 3.6 metres?
+(Regular lots only) ☐ If the dwelling has a Verandah, is it a minimum depth of 1.5 metres, minimum width of 4.0 metres of 40% of the frontage which ever is the greater and with a max height of 3.6 metres?
+(Regular lots only) ☐ If the dwelling has a balcony, is it a minimum depth of 1.2 metres or 4.0 metres or 40% of frontage whichever is the greater and with a maximum height of 3.6 metres?
+(Regular lots only) ☐ Roller shutters and metal bars are not used.
+CORNER TREATMENTS ☐ Are the primary and secondary frontages a similar architectural design?

-CornerTreatments

-Are the primary and secondary frontages a similar architectural design?
 Are windows, materials and colours present on the primary façade returned along the secondary frontage visible from the public view?

-Vehicle Access

-Does the garage provided accord with the Plan of Subdivision, Engineering Plans and Building Envelope Plan?
-If the dwelling has a single garage does it have a maximum 3.5 metres opening?
-If the dwelling has a double garage does it have a maximum 6.5 metres opening?
-If the dwelling has a triple garage does it have a maximum 9.0 metres opening?
-Is the garage integrated into the main roofline of the dwelling?
+VEHICLE ACCESS ☐ Does the garage provided accord with the Plan of Subdivision, Engineering Plans and Building Envelope Plan? \square If the dwelling has a single garage does it have a maximum 3.5 metres opening? \square If the dwelling has a double garage does it have a maximum 6.5 metres opening? \square If the dwelling has a triple garage does it have a maximum 9.0 metres opening? \square Is the garage integrated into the main roofline of the dwelling?
+RETAINING WALLS ☐ Does the retaining wall on the lower boundary not exceed 1.2 metres?
+MATERIALS \square Is the dwelling the same as another in the street?
+If so, are the materials and colours varied? \square Do the colours and material used on the front façade return to a minimum of 3.0 metres along the side elevations?
+(Regular lots only) \square Is the garage door sectional or tilt up panels?
+Refer to section 9.2.4 for further detail.
+Are colours predominantly earthy hues? ☐ Are tiles low profile?

-Retaining Walls

-Does the retaining wall on the lower boundary not exceed 1.2 metres?

-Materials

-Aston Design Approval Application Form
+Horizon at Aston Guidelines Checklist & Design Approval Application Form

-Please submit your Design Approval Submission Package to melbourne@peet.com.au
+You are encouraged to submit your Design Approval Submission Package in PDF format to melbourne@peet.com.au